cielecki/day-composer/docs/installation.md

 1. Install Obsidian for desktop from [obsidian.md](https://obsidian.md/).
 2. Set up a vault.
 For multi-device access (e.g., Mac and mobile), consider setting it up in a shared drive like iCloud.
 3. Enter the vault in Obsidian.
-4.  **Language Setting:** It's recommended to set your Obsidian's interface language (Settings -> About -> Language) to your preferred language (e.g., English or Polish) before proceeding.
-The Life Navigator plugin's content and interactions depend on this setting.
+4.  **Language Setting:** It's recommended to set your Obsidian's interface language (Settings -> About -> Language) to the langue you are going to write your notes in (e.g., English or Polish) before proceeding.
+The Life Navigator plugin's content, file names and ai interactions depend on this setting.
 5. Go to **Settings -> Community plugins** and ensure **"Community plugins"** is enabled (toggled on).
 6. Open your web browser and go to the latest release of the plugin here: [https://github.com/cielecki/life-navigator/releases](https://github.com/cielecki/life-navigator/releases).
 Download the `main.js`, `manifest.json`, and `styles.css` files from the "Assets" section of that release.
 7. Open your vault's folder in your computer's file explorer (e.g., Finder on Mac, File Explorer on Windows).